 -Reputation of invited/keynote speakers

-Research Publications Collection Process and Supplying Evidence to the Library
+Research Publications Collection Process and Uploading Supporting Information to NURO

-The Library is required to verify each publication against the criteria specified by the government and retain evidence demonstrating how the criteria is met.
-Some information is not easily obtainable by the Library (such as conference proceedings issued to conference attendees).
+Each publication is reviewed against the criteria specified by the government and retain evidence demonstrating how the criteria is met.
+Some information is not easily obtainable (such as conference proceedings issued to conference attendees).

-Library staff endeavour to process publications in a timely manner.
+We endeavour to process publications in a timely manner.
 However, there are periods of peak demand where delays do occur.
-If you require your publications to be assessed as a priority, please contact the Library as soon as possible and we will work with you to ensure your publications are assessed.
+If you require your publications to be assessed as a priority, please contact Research Performance as soon as possible and we will work with you to ensure your publications are assessed.

-Library staff will attempt to source all required material using existing subscriptions to scholarly publications and compilations such as online journals and journal databases.
-The Library will also utilise Interlibrary Services to source publications where the Library does not subscribe to the journal.
+We attempt to source all required material using existing subscriptions to scholarly publications and compilations such as online journals and journal databases.
+We will also utilise Interlibrary Services to source publications where the Library does not have a current subscription or own the title.

 In NURO, you can adjust your search settings to add details of previous institutions.
 NURO will search across key databases including Web of Science, Scopus and PubMed and retrieve publications matching against your search settings.
 You can manually enter any publications not found.
 NURO allows you to upload publications from EndNote or Bibtex.
-New researchers should contact the Research Performance team to discuss upload or entry of publications associated with previous institutions.
+New researchers should contact your Research Liaison Librarian to discuss upload or entry of publications associated with previous institutions.

 Your researcher profile is an individual, publicly accessible internet profile on the University's website that provides a user friendly and efficient way of showcasing your work.
 It is designed to highlight areas of expertise including research, teaching / mentoring / leadership and administrative.
 The publications section of your profile is updated from the NURO system.